- 1. Overheating

 Reinstall Your OS

 Why not give your PC a fresh start?
-If it keeps turning off randomly, consider reinstalling your OS.
+If after using the Reset option and your PC randomly turns off nonetheless, consider reinstalling your OS.
 Unfortunately, this will erase your personal data.
 Thus, make sure you have backed up all your important files.